 Mahesh has authored about 25 papers in journals such as Scientomertics, Current Science, Program, Libri, etc. He is also a Fellow of the Society for Information Science.

 Jay is actively involved with the Engineering Libraries Division of the American Society for Engineering Education, and he is a member of the Asian Chapter of the Special Libraries Association (SLA) and the Engineering and the Science & Technology divisions of the SLA.
 He is also a member of the local SLA Philadelphia Chapter.
-He is extremely passionate about experimenting with innovative applications of Web 2.0 to enhance information awareness among faculty and students.
-Jay has published and presented papers extensively in the area of information literacy for engineering students.
+He is extremely passionate about experimenting with innovative applications of emerging technologies to enhance information literacy among faculty and students.
+He has published and presented papers extensively in the area of information literacy for engineering students.
 He particularly loves mentoring and working directly with students, and he believes that the best learning occurs when it involves the mutual sharing of ideas, knowledge, and experiences.

 Lucille Elizabeth Webster

 Lucille Webster is the Director: Library Services at Durban University of Technology.
 With more than 20 years as a senior manager at several academic libraries, she is familiar with the academic library and information sector.
 She holds degrees from University of South Africa (UNISA) and University of Natal (now called University of KwaZulu-Natal, UKZN) from which she obtained a Master’s degree in 2001 in Library and Information studies.
 She was the chairperson of CHELSA 2016-2018 (Committee of Higher Education Libraries of South Africa) and serve on the SANLiC (South African Library and Information Consortium) board of Directors.
 She currently serves as an executive member of the IATUL (International Association of University Libraries) for the period 2019-2021)